JetBrains/lets-plot/README.md

 [![Latest Release](https://img.shields.io/github/v/release/JetBrains/lets-plot)](https://github.com/JetBrains/lets-plot-kotlin/releases/latest)

-**Lets-Plot** is a multiplatform plotting library based on the Grammar of Graphics.
+**Lets-Plot** is a multiplatform plotting library built on the principles of the Grammar of Graphics.

 The library' design is heavily influenced by Leland Wilkinson work [The Grammar of Graphics](https://www.goodreads.com/book/show/2549408.The_Grammar_of_Graphics) describing the deep features that underlie all statistical graphics.